Justin322322/social-media-manager-template/docs/configuration.md

    - Go to Google Account settings
    - Security → 2-Step Verification → App passwords
    - Generate password for "Mail"
-3. Use this app password in your SMTP configuration
+3. Use this app password in your n8n email credential configuration

 ### Outlook Setup